 This is something that comes with practice and there is no substitute for on the ground training and learning through doing.
 The following serves simply as a guide.
-See the link to Natutal England’s guide on restoration below.
+See our advice page on veteran tree pruning here.

 - Fruit trees are early senescent hard wood trees which means that they develop veteran tree characteristics (hollowed out heart wood, rot holes) earlier in their lives than trees such as Oak.
 This makes them excellent habitat for a range of wild life and this needs to be considered throughout any work carried on old trees.

 - Fruit trees in orchards have been shaped by people through pruning; these shapes are therefore not natural.
 As a result, if the trees become neglected, new growth can cause imbalance and overcrowding in the canopy, and this can lead to disease and loss of whole scaffold branches due to over burden.
 The latter is a common way in which old trees are lost; the old scaffold branches have become hollowed out naturally become over burdened with vertical summer ‘water shoots’ that have been left to grow into large diameter branches.
 These young branches, ‘trees on trees’, are dense and their weight, combined with a large crop can be enough to break to the whole tree apart.

 - The key aims for restoration are to: reduce the height of the tree, reduce the weight load on the scaffold branches, re-open the canopy for light and air penetration, remove diseased and some dead material.

 - Do not be too quick to remove all dead wood from the canopy; standing deadwood (as opposed to dead wood on the forest floor) is valuable habitat for a range of organisms.
 Small diameter wood (branches, twigs) can be taken out, but larger diameter dead wood that is obviously safe, in the sense that it won’t fall onto someone, can be left as habitat.